microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/beta/examples/Get-MgBetaIdentityGovernanceAppConsentRequest.md

 Get-MgBetaIdentityGovernanceAppConsentRequest -AppConsentRequestId $appConsentRequestId
 ```
-This example shows how to use the Get-MgBetaBetaIdentityGovernanceAppConsentRequest Cmdlet.
+This example shows how to use the Get-MgBetaIdentityGovernanceAppConsentRequest Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).